unlaunch/documentation/_docs/sdks/go-sdk.md

 This method returns one of the variations according to *targeting or rollout rules* that you may have defined.
 It will *never panic* nor will it ever return empty string.
 Instead, it will return `control` if there are any errors such as:

 - The flag was not found.
-- There was an eror evaluating the feature flag.
+- There was an error evaluating the feature flag.
 - The flag was archived.

 ```go